-Note: only the NORDIMET prefilled pen is included in the tray package.
+Note: only the NORDIMET single-dose prefilled autoinjector pen is included in the tray package.

 Step 2: Choose an injection site

 - Decide where you are going to inject the medicine.
 Change the place where you inject each time. - NORDIMET should be injected into the stomach (abdomen) or thigh.
 (See Figure B)